There are two ways to model wait time in LiquidPlanner. Both methods free up your resources so they can work on something else during the wait period.

 Both methods are described in detail below.

-You may have a task that cannot begin until a certain number of days have passed since the preceding task was completed.
+You may have a task that cannot begin until a certain number of days have passed since another task was completed.
 In this case, set a delay on the dependency, or wait time.
 This is helpful when you’re waiting on client feedback or for a machine to produce a part and you don’t want that “wait time” or “lag” to roll up to the remaining effort on your project.

 When effort or costs associated with wait time need to be accounted for in the project roll up, then create a task to represent the wait time, estimate the effort to model the wait time between tasks, and connect tasks with dependencies as necessary.
 Create a virtual member that will own the wait time task.